sabato-nocera/sabato-nocera.github.io/_teaching/2021_teaching_assistance_tsw.md

 Description
 ======

-I conducted lectures and practical exercises to support students in developing the course project, a web application built using technologies such as Java (Servlet, JDBC, JSP, JSTL), JavaScript (jQuery, AJAX), HTML5, CSS3, Bootstrap, Git (GitHub), and the Model-View-Controller (MVC) architectural pattern.
+I conducted lectures and practical exercises to support students in developing the course project, a web application built using technologies such as Java (Servlet, JDBC, JSP, JSTL), JavaScript (jQuery, AJAX), HTML5, CSS3, Bootstrap, Git (GitHub), Web App Security, and the Model-View-Controller (MVC) architectural pattern.